This post may contain affiliate links.

 Velcro is also more expensive than hooks.
 It does have the advantage of forming a seal all along the top of the skirting, whereas our skirting has small gaps at the top that may allow some of the warm air to escape.

 Some people have also made their own vinyl skirting and hung it with adhesive snaps.
-That many snaps are quickly get pricey (IMO), but that is an option, though not without some problems to anticipate.
+That many snaps quickly get pricey (IMO), but that is an option, though not without some problems to anticipate.
 I am thinking about ordering some adhesive snaps for the area covering our propane tank access doors, though, so we can easily refill our propane tanks.

 Another alternative might be acrylic mounting tape to stick the same hooks to the slides.
 This tape stays put in cold weather (as I explained in this blog post) yet it is very easy to remove.
 I might even suggest trying it for all of the hooks if you're concerned about the hooks being difficult to remove later, especially since the clear hooks do turn yellow in the sunlight over time.